Functions

 Packaging

-In packaging
+In the packaging

 resources:myLambda:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: path/to/my-lambda.tstimeout: 10memory: 2048